ramakrishnanshreya/ramakrishnanshreya/README.md

 Hi !👋 I'm Shreya
 ===========================================================================================================================================

-I'm a graduate biotechnologist with interest in automating healthcare data pipelines.
+I'm a graduate biotechnologist with interest in automating routine healthcare data monitoring tasks.
 I'm currently pursuing my master's in Health Informatics.
 During my master's degree I got interested in the applications of supervised learning for healthcare.

 I'm also a researcher in the field of primary healthcare at HI Rapid Lab, Indian Institute of Public Health.
-This research role helped me gain valuable insights on the processes involved in data cleaning and visualisation for real world data.
+This research role helped me gain valuable insights on the processes involved in end-to-end data analysis projects for real world data including data cleaning and visualisation.

 * 🚀  I'm currently working on creating streamlit apps to derive analytical insights for a healthcare app called COMPREHENSIV at [HI Rapid Lab](https://hirapidlab.com/)
 * 🧠  I'm learning SQL and cloud platforms